-Congress, Left parties, TRS support farmers’ call for Bharat Bandh on December 8
+Opposition parties support farmers’ call for Bharat Bandh on December 8

-The Congress said all party district headquarters and Pradesh headquarters will participate in the countrywide stir.
+Delhi CM Arvind Kejriwal said AAP workers across the country will support the countrywide strike, and urged every citizen to support it.

 Opposition parties on Sunday expressed solidarity with the protesting farmers, who are demonstrating against the newly-passed agricultural laws, and said they would support the call for a countrywide shutdown, or “Bharat Bandh” on December 8, PTI reported.

-Political parties that have extended their support to the agitation include, the Congress and Left outfits – Communist Party of India, Communist Party of India (Marxist), Communist Party of India (Marxist-Leninist), Revolutionary Socialist Party and All India Forward Bloc.
-Telangana Rashtra Samithi has also announced that it would actively participate in the bandh to ensure it is successful.
+Political parties that have extended their support to the agitation include – the Aam Aadmi Party, the Congress and Left outfits – Communist Party of India, Communist Party of India (Marxist), Communist Party of India (Marxist-Leninist), Revolutionary Socialist Party and All India Forward Bloc.
+Telangana Rashtra Samithi also announced that it would actively participate in the bandh to ensure it is successful.

+In Tamil Nadu, the Dravida Munnetra Kazhagam-led opposition bloc, too, extended support to the countrywide shutdown, saying their demand for repealing the three legislations was “totally justified”.
+It appealed to farmers’ unions, traders’ bodies, government employees’ associations, labour unions and others in the state to extend “grand support” to the bandh and make it a success on Tuesday.

 Besides, worker and trade unions – Indian National Trade Union Congress, All India Trade Union Congress, Hind Mazdoor Sabha, Centre of Indian Trade Unions, All India United Trade Union Centre and Trade Union Coordination Centre – have also lent their support to the farmers’ stir, according to the Hindustan Times.

 Parallel protests will also be held in parts of West Bengal, Tamil Nadu and Maharashtra, the newspaper reported.
-Farm unions have also appealed to farmers from Uttar Pradesh and Haryana borders to join them.
+Farm unions have appealed to farmers from Uttar Pradesh and Haryana borders to join them as well.

 The Parliament had passed three ordinances – Farmers Produce Trade and Commerce (Promotion & Facilitation) Ordinance 2020, The Farmers (Empowerment & Protection) Assurance and Farm Service Ordinance 2020 and The Essential Commodities (Amendment) Ordinance 2020 – in September.
 They were signed into laws by President Ram Nath Kovind on September 27.